-During the summer of 2016 this former golf course Flatts Farm, situated in a South Durham loop of the River Wear and overlooked by Auckland Castle, became Eleven Arches, home to the most ambitious outdoor theatre construction project ever seen in County Durham.
+During the summer of 2016 this former golf course, situated in a South Durham loop of the River Wear and overlooked by Auckland Castle, became Eleven Arches - the most ambitious outdoor theatre construction project ever seen in County Durham.

 Inspired by the Puy de Fou medieval theme park in north-west France, this outdoor theatrical spectacular hosted performances across the summer depicting the history of the UK, seen through the eyes of the North-East.

-The show centres around a 3,462m² man made lake and castle backdrop.
-Pyrotechnics, spectacular water and light effects, a cast and crew of 1000 along with permanently stabled trained horses from France, Poland, Portugal, Spain and Czech Republic entertained audiences over the 14 shows in 2016.
+The shows centred around a 3,462m² man-made lake and castle backdrop.
+Pyrotechnics, spectacular water and light effects, a cast and crew of 1,000 along with permanently stabled trained horses from France, Poland, Portugal, Spain, and Czech Republic entertained audiences over the 14 shows in 2016.

-The civils works required to turn this 7 and a half acre site into a fantasy are amongst the most unusual projects we have supported Caddick Construction on in the last few years.
-Deep underground concrete bunkers were built to hide equipment behind the hydraulic special effects.
-A tribune seating area was constructed to hold 8,000 people.
-Stables and other buildings were required to permanently hold the horses and store the carriages, carts, boats and floats.
-A visitor village was constructed to house all the facilities expected by a 8,000 strong public.
+The civil engineering works required to transform this 7.5 acre site into a fantasy are amongst the most unusual projects we have supported Caddick Construction on in the last few years.
+Deep underground concrete bunkers were built to hide equipment behind the hydraulic special effects and a tribune seating area was constructed to hold 8,000 people.
+Stables and other buildings were required to permanently house the horses and store the carriages, carts, boats and floats.
+A visitor village was also constructed to house all the facilities expected by an 8,000-strong public.

 of our managers have a minimum of 5 day SMSTS training

 days volunteered in 2021